nicolassnider/corner-click/README.md

 - **Astro:** Core framework for routing and fast page loads.
 - **React:** UI library used for complex, stateful components like the interactive scoring pad, tournament brackets, and standings tables.
 - **Node.js & Express (API):** Central hub for all business logic, score processing, and tournament rules.
+- **WebSockets (Socket.io) & Redis:** Used for ultra-low latency real-time communication between Judges, Jury, and the Public Scoreboard, ensuring instant score consensus in memory.
 - **Firebase:** Persistent storage for tournament structures (Firestore) and Authentication.
 Handled exclusively via the API.
 - **Netlify:** Hosting platform for web apps.
 - **Vanilla CSS:** Custom, modern, and premium design system featuring glassmorphism and dynamic micro-animations.